Sibilanceai/CompPsychoBackend/README.md

 # License

-This project is licensed under [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under PolyForm Noncommercial License 1.0.0 - see the LICENSE file for details.

 # Citation